The Lover in His Fullness

 The great news is you don’t have to tolerate this any longer.

 By exploring your Lover archetype you can become attuned to the mysterious forces that underlie your everyday existence.
 You can come to understand the archetype which fuels your spirituality, feeds your creativity, and allows you to play and enjoy your sensuality.

 And because your Lover is alive and sensual, you’ll be able to enjoy all of life’s pleasures, whether it be good food and drink, beautiful art, the creativity that you bring to the world, a gorgeous lover, or the pleasure of intense sex.

 And your Lover controls things well beyond your basic pleasures like sex and food.
 Your inner Lover craves a life of meaning and purpose, and in its quest for purpose it seeks to become boundless and unconstrained.

 In some ways, this expansiveness fuels the energy of your King, your Warrior and your Magician.
-As your Lover seeks to be unconstrained and lose itself with another, he provides a sense of power and energy to your King, Warrior and Magician.
+As your Lover seeks to be unconstrained and lose himself in another, he provides a sense of power and energy to your King, Warrior and Magician.
 This energy drives your entire being into the world in a masculine way.